michaelfester/docs/docs/reference/data-sources/glide-tables.md

 {% figure src="/docs/reference/data-sources/glide-tables/adding-a-new-table.png" caption="Add a new table" /%}

 Glide creates the new table for you with an auto-generated name.
-To change the table’s default name, click on the name and edit.
+To change the table's default name, click on the name and edit.

 ## Create a new Glide Table from existing data